Alexandra Socha: Biography

 On October 17, 2012, Socha played Medium Alison in a workshop of the musical Fun Home, at The Public Theater in New York.
 From Sept.
 30 – Dec.
 1, 2013, Socha originated the role of Medium Alison in the official off-Broadway premiere of Fun Home at The Public Theater in New York.
 She left the show for personal reasons and was replaced by understudy Emily Skeggs who continued with the remainder of the run and later transferred the show to Broadway.

 On television, Socha portrayed Mia in the Showtime series The Big C, made single appearances on White Collar, A Gifted Man, Made in Jersey, Law And Order: SVU, and had a recurring role in the FX series Damages.
 Socha was a regular cast member in Seasons 1 and 2 in the Amazon Comedy TV series Red Oaks.

 In the summer of 2017, Socha returned to the Theater stage originating the role of "Amber" in the world premiere of Anna Ziegler's play Actually.
 The show had its world premiere at the Williamstown Theatre Festival in Williamstown, Massachusetts.
 She continued with the show when it transferred Off Broadway to Manhattan Theatre Club's Stage II at New York City Center.

 In 2018, Socha returned to Broadway for the first time in 8 years originating the role of Philoclea in Head over Heels, a musical retelling of Sir Philip Sidney's play The Arcadia featuring music of The Go-Go's.
 For this show, Socha reunited with original Spring Awakening director Michael Mayer and castmate Andrew Durand.
 Head Over Heels had its world premiere in San Francisco, California at the Curran Theatre from April 10 - May 6, 2018.
 It officially arrived on Broadway at the Hudson Theatre in the Fall of that same year.
 Previews began June 23, 2018 and Opening Night was set for July 26, 2018.
 Socha stayed with the production during its entire Broadway run.
 The show closed on January 6, 2019.

 On March 5, 2024, Socha joined the Broadway cast of Wicked, replacing McKenzie Kurtz in the role of Glinda.
 She played the role alongside Mary Kate Morrissey as Elphaba.
 Socha departed the cast in March 2025.

 Personal life

 Socha met actor Etai Benson in 2011, and they married in 2020.
 They played lovers Tzeitel and Motel in Paper Mill Playhouse's production of Fiddler on the Roof.
 They welcomed a son in 2023.

+In March 2022, Socha revealed on Instagram that she was given a late diagnosis of ADHD.

 In April 2023, Socha revealed on Instagram that she had converted to Judaism.